 Lisa C. Duffin

 My research interest spans the factors that impact academic quality at many different levels (i.e., program-level, group-level, and individual-level) and in many different contexts (i.e., university, K-12 schools, lab).

 My research interests lie in the area of eating disorders, and right now I am investigating men's eating disorders, especially muscle dysmorphia.
 I am also interested in sport fan behaviors.
 I have a number of studies going in both areas through the Clinical/Applied Research (CAR) Group.

-My research interests are: 1.
-The impact of culture on workplace behavior (e.g., productivity/organizational effectiveness, leadership, and incivility) in traditional and nontraditional organizations.
-2. Psychometric issues in the translation and design of cross-cultural instruments.
-3. Rater agreement in the context of performance appraisal.
+My general research interests include: (1) The impact of culture on workplace behavior (e.g., productivity/organizational effectiveness, leadership, incivility) in traditional and nontraditional organizations; (2) Cross-cultural perceptions of date rape; (3) Psychometric issues in the translation and design of cross-cultural instruments; and (4) Rater agreement in the context of performance appraisal.